stianlik/bash-workspace/README.md

 Workspaces, including all shortcuts are stored in `~/.bash-workspace/log/<workspace-name>`.
 This let you access your workspaces between sessions (in multiple terminals, etc.).

-With bash-workspace you can

-- Change workspace using `w cw <workspace_name>` (it will be created if id doesn't already exist)
-- Add a named shortcut to the active workspace, pointint at the hurrent directory using `w ln <name>`
-- List all shortcuts for the active workspace using `w list`
-- List all stored workspaces using `w`
-- Use shortcuts to navigate between folders using `w cd <name>`
-- Remove a shortcut from the active workspace using `w rm <name>`
-- Clear the current workspace (i.e. delete all shortcuts for this workspace) using `w empty`
-- Remove the current workspace using `w rm`
-- Remove all workspaces and shortcuts with `w reset`

 Installation
 ------------

-1. If you use the directory `~/.bash-workspace` for something, open workspace.sh and change `workspace_dir=...` to something else.

-2. Create an alias for this script (using "source" so that it's allowed to change directories):

-        alias w='source /path/to/workspace.sh'

-3. Add the preceding line to ~/.bashrc to make it permanent.
+Add the following to ~/.bashrc
+    alias w='source /home/stianlik/Prosjekter/bash-workspace/workspace.sh'
+    w autocomplete # If you chose another alias, run <another_alias> autocomplete <another_alias>

 Usage
 -----

-### Get a list of available options (assuming you defined an alias as in step 2)
+If you type `w `, auto-complete will suggest all available commands.

+## Change workspace (it will be created if id doesn't already exist)

+Auto-complete will suggest available workspaces, including the current directory name

+    w cw my_workspace

+## Add link to current directory

+Auto-complete will suggest the current directory name

+    w ln some_link_name

+## Move to workspace root

+    w cd

+## Move to linked folder

+Auto-complete will suggest links added using `w ln`

+    w cd some_link_name

+## Remove a shortcut from the active workspace

+Auto-complete will suggest links added using `w ln`

+    w rm <name>

+## Clear the current workspace (i.e. delete all shortcuts for this workspace)

+    w empty

+## Remove the current workspace

+    w rm

+## Remove all workspaces and shortcuts

+    w reset

+## List all shortcuts for the active workspace

+    w list

+## List all stored workspaces

+    w

+## Get help

     w help

-### Example: Working on a project named awesome

-#### File structure:

-- Root folder: ~/project/awesome
-- Test folder: ~/project/awesome/test/src
-- Main folder: ~/project/awesome/main/src

-#### Use case: Working in two directories, main and test

-1. Create, and activate a new workspace named awesome

-        w cw awesome

-2. Move into the project folder

-        cd ~/projects/awesome

-3. Add a link to the current directory and name it "r"

-        w ln r

-4. Move into the test folder, and add a link named "test"

-        cd test/src
-        w ln test

-5. Do some work in the test folder (writing unit tests?)

-6. Go back to the root directory

-        w cd r

-7. Move into the main folder, and add a link named "main"

-        cd main/src
-        w ln test

-9. Do some work (make the tests run?)

-10. Go back to the test directory

-        w cd test

-11. Make more tests, and get bored

-12. Start working on another project (conveniently named project2)

-        w cw project2
-        w ls      # List all links for the current project w empty   # Remove all links from the current project
-        # do some work, add some links, remove some, decide to scrap the project ...
-        w rm      # Remove the current project

-10. Logout, go to sleep, login again and start working on the awesome project

-        w                 # lists all workspaces
-        w cw awesome     # Use the awesome project
-                          # (links still stored under ~/.bash-workspace/log/awesome)
-        w cd main         # Go to main